salboaie/SwarmESB/README.md

 However, it would be desirable that all ESBs developed around swarm communication idea to get identical APIs and compatible programming styles.
 Contact salboaie@gmail.com for details.

-We are working on a new version of SwarmESB, called (https://github.com/salboaie/swarmcore "SwarmCore") that:
+We are working on a new version of SwarmESB, called [SwarmCore] (https://github.com/salboaie/swarmcore "SwarmCore") that:
  - have new fewstures (eg.syntax to describe guaranteed message delivery)
  - default load distribution between Adapters
  - broadcast primitive